 Ways to Listen

-One device can easily serve 100 people or more.
+One device can easily serve up to 100 listeners or more.

 Talking Books can be shared and rotated among households over a period of time, such as on a weekly or monthly basis.
 This allows families and individuals to listen when it's convenient.
 They can select and replay messages as often as they want.

 Talking Books can also be used effectively for group listening and discussion.
 The device has a built-in speaker, which allows for about 20 people to easily listen and learn together.
 This model is often used with mother-to-mother groups, Village Savings and Loan Associations, and agriculture collectives.